infection/site/src/guide/command-line-options.md

 ```

-Progress bad display will be automatically disabled with or without this option when either `CI` or `CONTINUOUS_INTEGRATION` environment variables are set to `"true"`.
+Progress bar display will be automatically disabled with or without this option when either `CI` or `CONTINUOUS_INTEGRATION` environment variables are set to `"true"`.

 For example, there is no need to enable this option manually on Travis CI just to hide progress bars.